mmaatthieuu/piworm-Qontroller/README.md

-# piworm-Qontroller
+# Wormstation Controller
-Remote controller in Qt for Piworm
+Remote controller in Qt for the Wormstation client